pawidachum/pawidachum/README.md

 * 🌍  I'm based in Samut Prakan, Thailand
 * ✉️  You can contact me at [pawida.may@gmail.com](mailto:pawida.may@gmail.com)
-* 🧠  I'm learning React Native, Swift, Java, TypeScript, ReactJS, JavaScript, NodeJS, Angular and Vue
+* 🧠  I'm learned Dart, TypeScript, ReactJS, JavaScript, NodeJS, Angular, NextJs and Vue

 ### Skills